Checkpoint Docs

 • Check that the Gateway status is Active

-• Look for errors in the Monitor tab
+• Look for errors on the Activity screen

 • Confirm the request is going through the Gateway (not bypassing DNS)